nodatime/nodatime/docs/developer/tzdb-file-format.md

 - A `signed count` for the longitude of the sample location, as an integer number of seconds.
 - A `string` for the name of the country.
 - A `string` for the ISO-3166 two-letter country code.
+- A `string` for the zone ID.
+- A (possibly empty) `string` for the comment associated with the location (usually used to disambiguate between locations in the same country).

+## Field 7: "Zone1970" locations

+This field provides the information in the `iso3166.tab` and `zone1970.tab` files within TZDB.

+The field data consists of a `count` of elements, then the elements themselves.
+Each element consists of:

+- A `signed count` for the latitude of the sample location, as an integer number of seconds.
+- A `signed count` for the longitude of the sample location, as an integer number of seconds.
+- A `signed count` for the number of countries.
+- For each country:
+  - A `string` for the name of the country.
+  - A `string` for the ISO-3166 two-letter country code.
+- A `string` for the zone ID.
 - A (possibly empty) `string` for the comment associated with the location (usually used to disambiguate between locations in the same country).